czimm79/MicroTracker.jl/docs/src/experimental.md

 ## Filenames keep track of variables
 A study can contain multiple independent variables (temperature, field strength, microbot design, viscosity, geometry).
 MicroTracker can handle as many variables as you'd like, provided there is a separate video at each experimental condition.

 For example, lets say we're studying temperature and field strength.
 A convenient way to keep track of experimental conditions is to include it in the filename, and MicroTracker is designed to parse and collect information from each video filename.
-If I had temperature and field strength to record, my completed set of videos would look like this:
+If I had temperature and field strength to record, my completed set of videos would have these filenames:

 ```
 "32_4_1"